karlijnjansen123/Applied-ML-Template/README.md

 ### Baseline

 #### Model architecture
-The baseline model is a K-Nearest Neighbors (KNN) classifier implemented using scikit-learn.
-In our implementation, it makes predictions based on the 3 nearest neighbors.
-All input features are standardized using StandardScaler to ensure fair distance-based calculations.
-KNN is a good baseline model for our task because it doesn't assume normally distributed classes, which suits our imbalanced dataset.
+Our baseline consists of three separate multiclass KNN implemented using scikit-learn.
+These separate KNN will generate predictions for one of the three output targets based on the input-features.

 #### Input and output
 The model uses the 16 health-related input features selected based on feature importance from the dataset.
-These features are standardized before prediction.
-The model predicts one output label at a time; either body image, feeling low, or sleep difficulties.
+Every KNN has one output target, so three in total.

 #### Training and evaluation
 The dataset is split into training and test sets (80/20).
-Accuracy is used as the evaluation metric on the test set.
-The model also uses predict_proba to return class probabilities, which are later used for SHAP-based interpretation.
+The input data is normalised using the *StandardScaler*, then the model is trained with parameter *n_neighbors = 3*.
+The accuracy is used as an evaluation metric, the feature importance graphs are implemented using its predictions.

 ### Neural Network